aledecicco/english-programming-language/README.md

 Here are some sentences that the interpreter can understand:
 ```
-Let L be the
+Let L be the list from 0 to 5.
-Set
+Add 1 to each number in L.
+Print each element in L plus 2.
 ```

 [Here](docs/syntax.md) is the full documentation for the language's syntax.